ShubhamPandeyy/CAQH-work-history-verify/README.md

 *   **Unexplained Gap Detection**: The system intelligently identifies periods *after* the first work entry that are not accounted for by either "Work History" or "Gap History".
 *   **Configurable Threshold**: What's a "significant" gap?
 The user decides!
 The default is 6 months, but this can be adjusted in the settings.
 *   **Visual Alerts**: Significant, unexplained gaps are highlighted with a distinct outline on the "Work History" row, drawing attention to periods that may need an explanation.
-*   **Contextual Status Messages**: The app provides clear, dynamic feedback at the bottom of the page based on its analysis.
+*   **Color-Coded Status Messages**: The app provides clear, dynamic, and color-coded feedback at the bottom of the page based on its analysis.

 ### 4. Personalization & Settings 🛠️
 A slide-out settings panel allows users to tailor the experience to their needs.

 *   **User Profile**: A welcoming touch that allows users to set their display name.
 *   **Customizable Messages**: Users can edit the default status messages for "No Gaps," "Explained Gaps," and "Unexplained Gaps."
+*   **Timeline Toggles**: Users can enable or disable the month hover tooltip.
-*   **Persistent Configuration**: All settings—the gap threshold, user profile, and custom messages—are saved in the browser's `localStorage`, so they're remembered for the next session.
+*   **Persistent Configuration**: All settings—the gap threshold, user profile, custom messages, and UI toggles—are saved in the browser's `localStorage`, so they're remembered for the next session.

 ### 5. Built-in Guidance ❓
 To ensure a smooth user experience, the app includes integrated help.
 *   **Help Panel**: A dedicated help icon opens a slide-out guide explaining every feature.
-*   **Tooltips**: "Info" icons next to the date input sections provide quick, contextual tips on formatting.
+*   **Tooltips**: "Info" icons next to the date input sections and status message provide quick, contextual tips.

 ---